James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

 Section B's finding ("the projection size never helped") is a paper statement, but the method should stay at 10000-d unless the HDC-native route is exhausted.
-The HDC-native levers to pursue at full dimension: the integer +/-1 dual form (G = X X^T computed via Hamming/popcount on packed bits — the exactness of the binarization) and RLS streaming.
+The HDC-native levers to pursue at full dimension: the integer +/-1 dual form (G = X X^T computed via Hamming/popcount on packed bits, the exactness of the binarization) and RLS streaming.
 The next step is to measure THOSE at 10000-d with a correct lam, rather than adopting the reduced-dimension code.